chrisgoringe/cg_custom_nodes/docs/merge_latents.md

 |------------|------------|
 |![Merged in pixel space 1](merged_latent_images/image_merge_1.png)|![Merged in pixel space 2](merged_latent_images/image_merge_2.png)|

 This is a workflow and some custom nodes to combine two images by merging them in latent space and then denoising.
-Drag and drop either of the merged images onto ComfyUI to get the workflow, or get the [JSON file](merged_latent_images/merge-latents-and-prompts-workflow.json).
+Drag and drop either of the "merged in latent space" images onto ComfyUI to get the workflow, or get the [JSON file](merged_latent_images/merge-latents-and-prompts-workflow.json).
 You will need [cg_custom_nodes](https://github.com/chrisgoringe/cg_custom_nodes), which support this and other interesting workflows.

 ![Workflow](merged_latent_images/workflow.png)